Symbols of Ohio

 The State Reptile: Black Racer Snake

 In 1995, the Ohio Legislature made the black racer Ohio’s official reptile due to the snake’s prevalence in the state.
-The black racer’s scientific name is Coluber constrictor constrictor, and is non-poisonous.
+The black racer’s scientific name is Coluber constrictor, and is non-poisonous.
 This reptile provides valuable assistance to Ohio’s farmers by killing various types of rodents that can cause damage to the farmers’ crops.

 The State Bicentennial Bridge: The Blaine Hill Bridge